 Each process should have a specification describing both the process parameters and the output desired.
-The manufacturer should consider whether the output can be fully verified by inspection and/or test ( $\bf A$ ).
-If the answer is positive, then the consideration should be made as to whether or not verification alone is sufficient to eliminate unacceptable risk and is a cost effective solution ( $\bf B$ ).
-If yes, the output should be verified and the process should be appropriately controlled ( $\bf C$ ).
+The manufacturer should consider whether the output can be verified by subsequent monitoring or measurement (A).
+If the answer is positive, then the consideration should be made as to whether or not verification alone is sufficient to eliminate unacceptable risk and is a cost effective solution (B).
+If yes, the output should be verified and the process should be appropriately controlled (C).

-If the output of the process is not verifiable then the manufacturer should consider the risk to the patient of the process or the final product ( $\mathbf{D}$ ).
-If the risk is high then the decision should be to validate the process ( $\mathbf{G}$ ); alternatively, it may become apparent that the product or process should be redesigned to reduce variation and improve the product or process ( $\mathbf{H}$ ).
+If the output of the process is not verifiable then the decision should be to validate the process (\mathbf{D}); alternatively, it may become apparent that the product or process should be redesigned to reduce variation and improve the product or process (\mathbf{E}).
+Also, a change in a manufacturing process may result in the need for process validation even though the process formerly only required verification and control.